Facilities - Pulmonary and Critical Care Medicine Fellowship

 UMMC Midtown Medical Center

 Located in Baltimore a few minutes from the primary UMMC Medical Center, the UMMC Midtown Campus is a 200-bed non-profit, community teaching hospital.
 In 1999, the Midtown Medical Center became part of the University of Maryland Medical System.
-The Midtown campus provides care in more than 30 medical specialties, and each year, serves about 100,000 patients.
+The Midtown campus provides care in more than 30 medical specialties and serves about 100,000 patients each year.
 In 2010, a new facility was opened which includes state-of-the-art operating suites, an 18-bed intensive care unit, a new Sleep Disorders Center, and a new Post-Acute Specialty Program (PASP) and Pulmonary Rehabilitation Program.
 The UMMC Midtown Campus has continued to grow and expand its services over the past few years as part of its ongoing commitment to support the health of the Baltimore community.
+The new Outpatient Tower will be opening this year